 The Museum also holds programming for specific groups throughout the year:

-The Conference for Holocaust Education Centers (CHEC) brings organizations together to advance professional support for Holocaust educators.
+The Community of Holocaust Education Centers (CHEC) brings organizations together to advance professional support for Holocaust educators.
 Take part in learning opportunities offered by CHEC partners in your region.